tomgoter/w251/hw9/README.md

 7. **How big was your training set (mb)?
 How many training lines did it contain?**
 - The English training set is 593MB, and contains more than 4.5 million sentences.
 Obviously since this is a translation problem there are the same number of German sentences meaning we are really training on over 1 GB of data.
 8. **What are the files that a TF checkpoint is comprised of?**
-- *index file* - This file has a list of all of the checkpoints that were created.
-Typically when restoring a checkpoint, it will try to load the latest checkpoint from the index file.
+- *index file* - From the [TensorFlow source code](https://github.com/tensorflow/tensorflow/blob/master/tensorflow/core/util/tensor_bundle/tensor_bundle.h#L30)The ".index" file is a string-string immutable table (tensorflow::table::Table).
+Each key is a name of a tensor and its value is a serialized BundleEntryProto.
+Each BundleEntryProto describes the metadata of a tensor: which of the "data" files contains the content of a tensor, the offset into that file, checksum, some auxiliary data, etc.
 - *meta file* - This file contains the graph structure of your TensorFlow model.
 Basically this is the connections of all the nodes and edges that represent your various operations and transformations.
 - *Data file* - this file actually has the weights for all of your nodes in it.
 9. **How big is your resulting model checkpoint (mb)?**